 Having a bunch of social media followers is a good feeling.
 The more, the better right?
 I get it.
-A high numbers feeds the ego.
+A high number feeds the ego.
 It gives you something to measure your career progress and validates you as an artist.
-Drive up the follows, likes and subscribes.
+Drive-up the follows, likes and subscribes.
 It’s the digital instant gratification we crave.

 Having a large fan base may help you sleep better at night as you anticipate your fans turning into buying machines.
 But before you purchase a money counting machine, stop, and think: how many are actually your true fans?

 Just as important is the question, how can you tell if they are loyal fans that can support you financially for the long haul?

 After all, there’s such an oversaturation of good music and entertainment out there, it’s difficult to keep a person’s attention for a long time.
 Just because someone hits the like or follow button, it doesn’t mean they are a fan for life.
 You have to know how to follow up on the relationship to keep it going.

 You may be wondering, if likes, followers and subscribers are not the focus, how can you quantify your fans’ dedication?

 The Importance of Engagement

 This is probably not the first time you’ve heard this term and there’s a good reason for that.
 Your success as an artist is going to be dependent on how well you can keep an audience engaged online as well as in person.